xmos/sw_usb_audio/doc/rst/quick.rst

 The latest USB Audio 2.0 Reference Design software is available free of charge from XMOS.

-The first time you download the software you need to register at:
+When downloading the software for the first time, the user needs to register at:

 http://www.xmos.com/